The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 The tug on Apricot’s shirt nearly caused her to fall out of her seat.
 When she turned her head, she saw a raven-haired boy of about eight or nine years old looking up at her.
 “Hey Miss!” he shouted.
 “You’re Apricot, aren’t you?”

 “Ah, who are you?”
-Apricot asked a little baffled.
+Apricot asked, slightly baffled.

 As Shiori entered the bar, he yelled, “Akagi, leave her alone, and he is only joking.
 Go play some video games or something.
 It’s time for the adults to talk.”

-Furrowing his brow, Akagi stares at the ground.
+Furrowing his brow, Akagi stared at the ground.
 “I was just introducing myself,” he said.
 “Gee, Shiori, why are you being such a jerk?”

-Shiori points to the back and said, “Go.”
+Shiori pointed to the back and said, “Go.”

-The young hacker sighs.
+The young hacker sighed.
 “You know I will just listen to you anyway using your cell phone.”
 As Akagi walked out the back door, he smiled smugly.

-“I left it in my office.”
-Shiori smiles.
-Akagi stamps his foot, leaving.
+“I left it in my office,” Shiori replied, grinning.
+Akagi stamped his foot and left.
 “Let’s talk business now, now that the little terror is gone,” he said.

-“So, what now Shiori?”
-Apricot sip’s her water and looked into his calm face.
+“So, what now, Shiori?”
+Apricot sipped her water and looked into his calm face.

 As Shiori drummed his fingers, he said, “That’s an interesting story.”